rjvitorino/Advent-of-Code-2024/README.md

 │       ├── solution.py           # Starter solution with type hints and structure
 │       └── test_solution.py      # Starter test suite with type hints
 │
-├── README.md                     # This file
+├── README.md                     # This file you are reading :)
 ├── pyproject.toml                # Python project configuration
 └── requirements.txt              # Project requirements to run the files
 ```